What is Inventory Planning? Definition, Benefits, Challenges, & Tips

 How do you calculate inventory planning?

-There are different methods that businesses can use to calculate how much to keep in stock by using inventory planning models and strategies such as the economic order quantity (EOQ) model, perpetual inventory model, just in time (JIT) model, or the periodic inventory system.
+Businesses can use different methods to calculate how much to keep in stock, such as inventory planning models and strategies such as the economic order quantity (EOQ) model, perpetual inventory model, just-in-time (JIT) model, or periodic inventory system.

 Photo of author